Emergency Medicine (EMED)

 EMED 4005.
 Emergency Medicine Selective.
 4 Credit Hours.

 This sub-internship is designed to prepare students for the intense and responsible role of the intern.
 The sub-intern is an integral member of the team and will participate in all team activities and medical care for his/her patients, under the supervision of the Emergency Medicine attending.
-IN additional to working clinical shifts, students are expected to participate in didactic sessions and perform ambulane ride-alongs to successfully complete the course.
+In additional to working clinical shifts, students are expected to participate in didactic sessions and perform ambulane ride-alongs to successfully complete the course.
 This course is an outpatient selective.
 Prerequisite: EMED 3005.

 EMED 4006.
 Toxicology and Poison Center Clinical Elective.
 4 Credit Hours.